awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 ## ARNs for CloudFront resources<a name="access-control-resources"></a>

-All CloudFront resources—distributions, invalidations, and origin access identities—use the same format for Amazon Resource Names \(ARNs\):
+All CloudFront resources—including distributions, invalidations, origin access identities, and functions—use the same format for Amazon Resource Names \(ARNs\):

 `arn:aws:cloudfront::AWS_account_ID:resource_type/resource_ID`